The Ultimate Guide to

-In its natural state, mescaline has been used for thousands of years in Native American religious ceremonies.
-It was also the first psychedelic to enter mainstream Western culture, predating the widespread use of LSD and psilocybin.
-More recently, the extracted compound has shown promise in the medical and psychotherapeutic treatment of substance abuse and depression among other conditions.
+Though it’s not as prevalent today, mescaline was the first psychedelic to enter mainstream Western culture—before the widespread use of LSD and psilocybin.
+More recently, the extracted compound has shown promise in the medical and psychotherapeutic treatment of substance abuse and depression, among other conditions.

-Pure mescaline is usually available as a white or brownish crystalline powder, either loose or packed into capsules.
+Pure mescaline is usually available as a white or brownish crystalline powder, either loose or packed into capsules as a pill.
 It can also be found as a liquid solution or brew.
-Compared to many other psychedelics, however, extracted mescaline tends to be rare in most parts of the world.
+However, compared to other psychedelics, mescaline extraction tends to be rare in most parts of the world.

 Mescaline is a substituted phenethylamine, a molecule based on the basic phenethylamine structure.
-This sets it apart (alongside MDMA, 2C-B, and others) from the tryptamine class of psychedelics, which includes psilocybin, LSD and DMT.
+Along with MDMA, 2C-B, and others, this sets it apart from the tryptamine class of psychedelics, which includes psilocybin, LSD, and DMT.

 Mescaline binds to virtually all serotonin receptors in the brain but has a stronger affinity for the 1A and 2A/B/C receptors.
-It is structurally similar to LSD and is often used as a benchmark hallucinogen when comparing psychedelics.
+Structurally, it is similar to LSD and is often used as a benchmark hallucinogen when comparing psychedelics.